February is a great time to start planting dahlia tubers and sowing seeds for a dazzling display this summer and autumn.

 When to sow?

-Bedding Dahlias which last for one season and are fairly easy to grow from seed in March to April.
 Longer lasting perennial dahlias should be sown in February or March as they need a longer growing season to give them plenty of time to form tubers.

 Sowing from seed

-Fill a seed tray with seed compost such as Westland John Innes Seed Sowing Compost and firm it down
+Fill a seed tray with seed compost such as Westland John Innes Seed Sowing Compost and firm it down.

-Scatter the seeds thinly over the surface and cover lightly with a layer of sieved compost
+Scatter the seeds thinly over the surface and cover lightly with a layer of sieved compost.

-Water and allow to drain
+Water and allow to drain.

 Cover over the seeds tray with a propagator lid, cling film or a sheet of glass and place on a bright windowsill indoors.
 Alternatively place in a heated propagator.

-Ensure you keep the compost moist throughout
+Ensure you keep the compost moist throughout.

-Potting On
+Potting On Seedlings

-Prick out the seedlings into individual small pots when they are large enough to handle and grow under cover
+Prick out the seedlings into individual small pots when they are large enough to handle and grow under cover.

 Harden off the young plants thoroughly before planting them outside, these flowers are ideal to plant in beds, borders or large containers around late May.